derin161/CSE3902Game/README.md

 * Give the player the ability to shoot upwards.
 * Resize some sprites for better balance/collision handling.
 * Cause the player to toggle morph form.
+* Add the Hi-Jump Boots and Screw Attack upgrades.

 ___
 **KNOWN BUGS**